Yogurt Mountain logo

 Pros

-The $15,000 initial franchise fee is well below typical for Food & Beverage (bottom 10%), leaving you with more cash on hand for build‑out and working capital.
+The $15,000 initial franchise fee is well below what's common in food & beverage (bottom 10%), leaving you with more cash on hand for site selection and build-out.

 Cons

-A 99% manager‑required equity percentage is unusually high for Food & Beverage (top 5%), forcing manager‑operators to hold almost all ownership and limiting your ability to bring in passive investors or equity partners.
+A 99% manager-required equity percentage is unusually high for this sector (top 5%), which limits your ability to bring in outside partners, investors, or to hire a manager with meaningful ownership.

-The franchisor does not require the manager to complete initial training, an unusual absence (about 90% of Food & Beverage franchises require this), which increases the training burden on you or your team.
+Managers are not required to complete initial training, an unusual absence (about 91% of food & beverage franchisors require it), which increases the operational burden on you and may slow initial ramp-up.

 Territory Protection